akilans/devops-class/01-git-github/day-02/notes.md

     * Else auto merge happens using git pull

 * Scenario 3 - Undo , Rollback
+    * git log - It shows all the commit history
     * git commit --amend -m "NEW COMMIT MSG" - overwrite commit message
     * git reset --soft $HASH - removes the last commit but keep the changes in staging
     * git reset $HASH - removes the commit and staging.
 Keeps the file in working directory